2026 BYD Atto 3 - Top 5 Features Explained

 Table of Contents

-BYD unveiled the third generation Atto 3, officially called Yuan Plus in China, at the ongoing 2026 Beijing Auto Show.
-The SUV is more than a mere facelift, as it arrives with major changes and upgrades by BYD, from the outside to the inside, repositioning the car as an agile, smart and fun to drive SUV for the China market.
+BYD unveiled the third-generation Atto 3, officially called the Yuan Plus in China, at the ongoing 2026 Beijing Auto Show.
+The SUV is more than a mere facelift, bringing major upgrades inside and out, repositioning the car as a more agile, smart and fun-to-drive SUV for the Chinese market.

 The current Atto 3 on sale in India has been around since 2022, and while it has held up pretty well, it is starting to feel a little dated compared to popular competitors like the Tata Curvv EV and Mahindra BE 6 in its segment.